ted-spence-avalara/developer-dot/_webinars/2018-02-20-intro-avatax.md

 doctype: webinar
 ---

 What does every developer new to the Avalara platform need to know about the AvaTax API?
-In the latest installment of Office Hours with AvaTax, Avalara's Angel Person will walk developers through the basics of the AvaTax API and talk about what it means to "commit a transaction".
+In the latest installment of Office Hours with AvaTax, Avalara’s Angel Person walks developers through the basics of the AvaTax API and talk about what it means to “commit a transaction”.

-<p class="btn-callout"><a href="https://attendee.gotowebinar.com/register/7940635980576430595" role="button">Sign Up Now</a></p>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cnwbzkqdJs4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>